Notepad reads student loan repayment next to calculator, hundred bills, red pen

 Acting as a cosigner for your child's student loans may seem like a great way to help him or her pay for college, but some lenders make it more difficult than others.
 Read on for some advice on helping your child avoid "auto-defaults."

 With the best of intentions, many parents and grandparents of college-bound students help them pay for school by cosigning on their student loans.
-A cosigner provides a bit of a safety net for both the lender and the student taking out the loan.
-Students with little or no credit history will have an easier time obtaining a loan—and may receive a better interest rate—if they have a cosigner.
-And banks can feel more comfortable lending to a student who has a creditworthy cosigner who will be equally responsible for the debt.
-Unfortunately, however, there are some circumstances in which your child could be blindsided and required to pay off the loan all at once.
+A cosigner provides a safety net for both the lender and the student taking out the loan.
+Students with little-to-no credit history will have an easier time obtaining a loan—and may receive a better interest rate—if they have a cosigner.
+Banks often feel more comfortable lending to a student who has a creditworthy cosigner who will be equally responsible for the debt.
+Unfortunately, however, there are some circumstances in which your student could be blindsided and required to pay off the loan all at once.
+Here's what to know about these sneaky auto-default clauses.

 “Students often rely on parents or grandparents to cosign their private student loans to achieve the dream of higher education.
-When tragedy triggers an automatic default, responsible borrowers are thrown into financial distress with demands of immediate repayment,” said CFPB Director Richard Cordray in the Bureau’s report.
+When tragedy triggers an automatic default, responsible borrowers are thrown into financial distress with demands of immediate repayment,” according to Director Richard Cordray at the Consumer Financial Protection Bureau.
 “Lenders should have clear and accessible processes in place to enable borrowers to release cosigners from loans.
 A borrower should not have to go through an obstacle course.”

 How you can protect your child from auto-defaults

-If you’re planning on acting as a cosigner for your child’s student loan, make sure you’ve read all the fine print and are aware of all the lender’s policies.
-Once your child has graduated and demonstrated that he or she is fully capable of making loan payments, he or she can begin the process of obtaining a cosigner release.
-As noted in the CFPB’s advisory, bureaucratic red tape can make that a difficult process, but it’s not impossible.
+If you’re planning on acting as a cosigner for your teen's student loan, make sure you’ve read all the fine print and are aware of all the lender’s policies.
+Once your child has graduated and demonstrated they're fully capable of making loan payments, they can begin the process of obtaining a cosigner release, which could prove difficult but not impossible.

-Securing a cosigner release will benefit both you and your child because it will help him or her avoid an auto-default while also getting the debt out of your name.
+Securing a cosigner release will benefit both you and your student because it will help them avoid an auto-default while also getting the debt out of your name.
 Find out what the lender’s cosigner release policy is before you take out a loan.
-Once it goes into repayment, make sure your child asks the lender when the loan will be eligible for a cosigner release (lenders aren’t always up-front about the timeline, so it’s important to be proactive and inquire).
-To help you and your child navigate the process, the CFPB has put together some sample letters that you can use when contacting your lender.
+Once it goes into repayment, make sure your student asks the lender when the loan will be eligible for a cosigner release (lenders aren’t always up-front about the timeline, so it’s important to be proactive and inquire).

-Cosigning your children’s student loans can be an excellent way to help ensure they receive the college education they deserve.
-Just be sure you’ve researched several lenders and understand their policies before putting your John Hancock on the paperwork (and don’t forget: you can help your child avoid debt altogether with the CollegeXpress scholarship search!).
+Cosigning on student loans for your students can be an excellent way to help ensure they receive the college education they deserve.
+Just be sure you’ve researched several lenders, carefully review the documents, and understand all of their policies before putting your John Hancock on the paperwork.

 Like what you’re reading?